JuanBeltranG/JuanBeltranG/README.md

 <br/>
-Everytime I write a "hello world" program in a new programming language I can feel the power in my hands.
+Everytime I code a "hello world" program in a new programming language I can feel the power in my hands.

 ```CPP
 cout << "Hello World" << endl;